flarehotspot/sdk-utils/sdk/mkdocs/docs/api/client-session.md

 ### IncDataCons

-Increments the consumed session data in Megabytes.
+Increments the consumed session data by `n` Megabytes.
 The new value is not saved until the [save](#save) method is called.

 ```go
 session.IncDataCons(10)